sandhawke/arraydom/README.md

 `arraydom.expanded(node)` returns a deep copy of the tree rooted at `node`, modified to be regular and HTML-like.
 That is, no classes in node[0], no `$` attributes, no `+` elements (except possibly at the root), no omitted attr objects, no _inherits, etc.

 `arraydom.compacted(node) returns a deep copy of the tree rooted at `node`, modified to be as nice as possible, the opposite of `expanded`.

+### Data Binding

+`arraydom.eval(node, db)` runs any functions in the tree, passing them the db parameter.
+This is a step toward dynamic re-eval as in React.
+(TODO)

 ## Command line (if installed with -g)